open-resources/dash_curriculum/tutorial/part5/chapter14.md

 ])
 ```
 We'll create 2 more pages for this basic multi-page app example:  `analytics.py` and `archive.py`.
+Notice how the`layout` and `@callback` are written.
+Unlike single-page Dash apps, which would have `app.layout` and `@app.callback`, with multi-page apps, the pages do not use the app object.

-Here is the code for `analytics.py`:
+#### analytics.py

 ```python
 import dash